 Health Benefits of Riding a Horse

-It gets you outdoor, into the fresh air which is also good for you and can make you feel better due to seeing and feeling natural light, allowing you to absorb essential Vitamin D. For individuals who are confined to an office 9 am until 5 pm, this must be a blessing.
+It gets you outdoors, into the fresh air which is also good for you and can make you feel better due to seeing and feeling natural light, allowing you to absorb essential Vitamin D. For individuals who have confined to an office from 9 am until 5 pm, this must be a blessing.

 There isn’t much scientific research or evidence out there for the health benefits of horse riding, so research done by a team of experts helped to research recreational riders and the benefits horse riding has to offer them.

 It helps to improve your physical fitness: Riding a horse for a minimum of 30 minutes in a week exceeds the government’s recommended minimum level of physical activity.

 Horse riding helps to strengthen your muscles by up to 50% without creating bulk.